jnbli/Email-Draft-Duplicator/README.md

 - [X] If a starred draft is duplicated, the starred status transfers over to the duplicates.
 - [X] User can duplicate more than one draft at once.
 - [X] User can refresh certain cards via a button on the footer.
 This is useful for ensuring that those cards are processing and displaying up-to-date data.
-- [X] User can go back and forth between cards via a button on certain cards.
+- [X] User can go back and forth between cards via button(s) on certain cards.
 - [X] User cannot select the same draft if duplicating multiple drafts.
 - [X] Input data for the card the user is currently on does not change when the card is reloaded (except for after each iteration of the home card).
 - [X] Success card content is dynamic (for example, if the user modified and/or deleted one or more selected draft(s) before duplication, the update is reflected).